The Green Papers: 2026 General Election

 Candidate Democratic Memphis City Council Member Jerri Green

-Candidate Democratic Martin DePorres Kennedy
+Democratic Martin DePorres Kennedy - apparently not a candidate

 Candidate Democratic Adam "Ditch" Kurtz

-Candidate Democratic David R. Martin
+Democratic David R. Martin - apparently not a candidate

-Candidate Democratic Matthew Martin
+Democratic Matthew Martin - apparently not a candidate

 Candidate Democratic Kevin Lee McCants